pfinal-nc/pfinal-nc.github.io/docs/golang/Fyne-vs-Wails-Deep-Comparison-Choosing-the-Best-Go-Desktop-Framework.md

 | **Native Experience** | 10/10 | 6/10 |

 According to this matrix, if your project focuses more on performance and native experience, choose Fyne; if it focuses more on UI complexity and development efficiency, choose Wails.

+## 🚀 The Broader Go Desktop Ecosystem

+While Fyne and Wails are two of the most popular choices for Go desktop development, the ecosystem is broader.
+Here are a few other noteworthy projects:

+*   **Gio (gioui.org):** An immediate mode GUI library that is gaining popularity.
+It's known for its performance and is a great choice for custom UIs and graphics-intensive applications.
+*   **Lorca:** A very lightweight library that connects to an existing Chrome or Edge installation on the user's machine.
+It's a good option for simple applications or when you want to keep the binary size as small as possible.
+*   **WebView:** A cross-platform webview library that can be used to create hybrid applications.
+It's a good choice if you need more control over the webview than what Wails provides.
+*   **Go-GTK and Go-Qt:** Bindings for the popular GTK and Qt toolkits.
+These are good options if you have experience with these toolkits or if you need to integrate with existing C/C++ codebases.

+Each of these frameworks has its own strengths and weaknesses, and the best choice depends on the specific needs of your project.

 ## 🚀 Future Development Trends